OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Threading
 ---------

 Suricata is multi-threaded.
-Suricata uses multiple CPU' s/CPU cores so it can process a lot of network packets simultaneously.
+Suricata uses multiple CPUs/CPU cores so it can process a lot of network packets simultaneously.
 (In a single-core engine, the packets will be processed one at a time.)